Children

 Machon Micah: A Place of Learning

-For students grades PreK – 12
+For students grades Pre-K – 12

 Enrollment Requirements

-All prospective members with school-aged children should schedule an introductory meeting with a rabbi prior to contacting the Machon Micah team.
-After speaking with a rabbi and determining that Temple Micah is a good fit for your family, please contact Director of Education Sharon Tash to set up an appointment to talk about Machon Micah for your family.
+Temple Micah membership is required for enrollment in Machon Micah.
+For more information about joining Micah, please contact info@templemicah.org.
+If you are interested in pursuing membership, our Director of Membership Engagement will assist you in scheduling an introductory meeting with a rabbi.
+After speaking with a rabbi and determining that Temple Micah is a good fit for your family, please contact Director of Education Sharon Tash to set up an appointment to discuss Machon Micah.

 To view the most up-to-date class schedule, please see our Calendar.

-5784 At-A-Glance
+5785 At-A-Glance

 Our Machon Micah team is excited for our year of in-person learning opportunities and All-Community Programs.
 Please refer to the chart below for an “at-a-glance” view of our plans.
 Checkmarks indicate mandatory programming for each grade.

-Machon Micah 5784 At A Glance
+Machon At A Glance - FY 24-25

 Terms We Use at Machon Micah